PowerBiDevCamp/TranslationsBuilder/Labs/Hands-on Lab - Building Multi-language Reports for Power BI.md

 an editing experience similar to working with Excel.
 You can even use the **{F2}** key to move a cell with content into edit mode.

-27. \[OPTIONAL STEP\] Add Spanish translations using the following table or translate them yourself if you know Spanish.
+27. **OPTIONAL STEP**: Add Spanish translations using the following table or translate them yourself if you know Spanish.

 | **English**    | **Spanish**         |
 |----------------|---------------------|